andrewjrobinson/meeting_timer/README.md

   * WindowsOS
   * MacOS

-To be honest though, I may not get to implementing them since my main motiviation for creating this application (hosting a webinar) has passed (and this tool performed very well.
+To be honest though, I may not get to implementing these since my main motiviation for creating this application (hosting a webinar) has passed (and this tool performed very well).

+If you have other ideas please contact me so I can add them to the list and hopefully get time to implement them at some point.

+If you have the skills/time to implement the Windows/Mac version of webcam mode please get in contact se we can work together to get it implemented.

 ## Gifts / Motivation